 The information provided in a CPDC 1-4 and CPDC 2-7 is used to create a brief summary of the project to be included in the agenda item.
 Even thought the item is not going to be presented to the trustees, the agenda item serves as a record of the project being approved.

 The CPDC Planner will review the submitted documentation and work with the campus to assure all information has been provided.
 Once all requirements have been satisfied, CPDC will issue an approval letter to the campus president, along with a copy of the finalized delegated approval agenda item, including resolutions, and CPDC 2-7.

 Once the project is approved by the trustees, the campus can proceed with the design phase.
-The Major Capital Outlay Transmittal Sheet lists the remaining project submittals to CPDC, most notably the 75% Schematic Design.
+The Capital Outlay Transmittal Sheet lists the remaining project submittals to CPDC, most notably the 75% Schematic Design.